Allenpandas/Allenpandas.github.io/_pages/about.md

 Currently, my research has centered on

-* **Software Testing**:  testing and evaluation for autonomous driving algorithms, modules, and systems.
+* **Safety Testing**:  testing and evaluation for autonomous driving algorithms, modules, and systems.

 * **Data Augmentation**: image or video generation, especially focus on generative data augmentation (GDA) in autonomous driving scenarios.